bafs-id/poc-vehicle-trip-playback/README.md

 npm run dev
 ```

-Then open the URL Vite prints (usually http://localhost:5173).
+Then open the URL Vite prints.
+The app is served under the `base` path configured in [vite.config.ts](vite.config.ts) (currently `/poc/vehicle-trip-placback/`), so the dev URL looks like `http://localhost:5173/poc/vehicle-trip-placback/`.

 ## Scripts